-OFFERINGS: Dashboard for decision makers that for a given topic will show the most prevalent information with important statistics like credibility, activity, and threat level attached.
+OFFERINGS: Dashboard for decision makers that for a given topic will show the most prevalent information wit important statistics like credibility, activity, and threat level atached.
 Information identified as high threat is viewable alone if preferred.
-Another part of the dashboard allows for a claim to be entered, and all information that has made the claim will be displayed information that has made the claim will be displayed in techniques for information threats.
+Another part of the dashboard allows for a claim to be entered, and all information that has made the claim will be displayed along with statistics.
+The dashboard also suggests mitigation techniques for information threats